 http://www.conservapedia.com/George_W._Bush George Walker Bush (born New Haven, Connecticut 1946) was the Governor of Texas (1996-2001) and has served as the 43rd President of the United States of America since 2001.

-an increase in the average temperature of the earth's atmosphere (especially a sustained increase that causes climatic changes)
+a rise in the average temperature of the earth's atmosphere

 http://www.conservapedia.com/Global_Warming Global warming is an increase in average air temperature in the Earth's atmosphere.
 As far back as temperature records can be reconstructed, periods of global warming and global cooling have alternated ...